|Ten Problems||Fifteen Problems||Twenty-Five Problems|

 Warning: what teachers like to do is present all the information about how to do net ionic equations and never mention the existence of NR.
 Then, as you might expect, there is a 'no reaction' on the test.

-Here is an NR question on Yahoo Answers.
-The questioner was confused by the idea that everything canceled out, a behavior that is the hallmark of NR.
+The total ionic equation is correct.
+The student was confused by the idea that everything canceled out, a behavior that is the hallmark of NR.

 Another way to ask an NR question is this: